markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ### The Magic of Flexbox

 When a container is given a `display` value of `flex`, that element is now able to create what's known as a one-dimensional layout.
 This means that it can now control the distribution of its content along either the horizontal x-axis (known as a "row") or the vertical y-axis (known as a "column").
-By default, a flexbox is set to be a row, meaning that it will try and fit all of it's child elements on one horizontal line until it hits the right edge of the parent.
-At that point it has to decide whether to:
+By default, a flexbox is set to be a row, meaning that it will try and fit all of its child elements on one horizontal line until it hits the right edge of the parent.

+At that point, it has to decide whether to do one of the following:

 - Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
-This usually results in child elements having a "squished" look or...
+This usually results in child elements having a "squished" look.

 - Tell the flexbox parent that it's okay to overflow its content onto the next line.
-This is what's known as "wrapping" and is commonly used in conjunction with flexbox containers to calculate smart layouts for screens at various sizes such as a mobile phone or tablet.
+This is what's known as "wrapping" and is commonly used in conjunction with flexbox containers to calculate smart layouts for screens at various sizes, such as a mobile phone or tablet.
 This image demonstrates how wrapping can work:

 ### [NEED GRAPHIC: FSFO-26 Recreate this one from CSS Tricks](https://trilogyed.atlassian.net/browse/FSFO-126?atlOrigin=eyJpIjoiZGM3NTVmZGQ4NzU0NGJiZDgxZDFhYTRmZjcwZjIzNTAiLCJwIjoiaiJ9)

 ![Using flex-wrap property to handle overflowing content](assets/lesson-2/202-flex-wrap.jpg)

 Another thing that flexbox provides that used to be incredibly difficult is horizontal/vertical alignment of child elements, meaning we can use flexbox to vertically center HTML elements in a container (which used to be near impossible with CSS).
-Flexbox is also great at evenly spacing elements by calculating the free space available and distributing this space between each child element.
+Flexbox is also great at evenly spacing elements by calculating the free space available and distributing this space among each child element.

-All of these ideas are easily carried into making a flexbox column as well, just apply those rules to height instead of width and it's the same idea.
-Typically flexbox is used more for rows than columns, but there are some really cool use cases for both.
+All of these ideas are easily carried into making a flexbox column as well&mdash;just apply those rules to height instead of width and it's the same idea.
+Typically, flexbox is used more for rows than columns, but there are some really cool use cases for both.
 Due to its ability automatically adjust alignment and spacing of elements within a container of varying size, flexbox is quickly becoming an industry standard.
 Read the [MDN documentation for flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to learn more about the concepts behind it and how it can be used.

 ### Prepare the Header for Flexbox

-We'll start making the `<header>` element a flexbox by first removing a few pieces from our CSS file (a lot of this lesson will involve removing CSS properties and adding flexbox properties in their place):
+We'll start making the `<header>` element a flexbox by first removing a few pieces from the CSS file (a lot of this lesson will involve removing CSS properties and adding flexbox properties in their place):

-- Remove the `display: inline-block` declaration from `header h1` because we will be using flexbox to make the `<h1>` inline,  so it now looks like this code snippet:
+- In `style.css`, remove the `display: inline-block` declaration from `header h1` because we will be using flexbox to make the `<h1>` inline,  so it now looks like this code snippet:

 ```css
 header h1 {